peachy-KD/mods/Sonic Generations/Unleashed-ish Physics/readme.txt

 If another mod is modifying the "disk/bb3/#Sonic.ar.00" or "disk/bb3/#SonicClassic.ar.00" files, this mod may not work unless set to higher priority.

 The "Homing Attack on Boost" code by SWS90 in HedgeModManager overrides the option set by this mod.
-Said code will also enable the "XButtonHoming" setting for Classic Sonic.
-This results in him getting a non-homing air dash mapped to the Jump button, which may make it more difficult to use Elemental Shield actions.
-If you want to only enable the setting for Modern Sonic, be sure to disable the HMM code and set the option within this mod (it's enabled by default!).
+The code will also enable the "XButtonHoming" setting for Classic Sonic.
+This results in him getting a non-homing air dash mapped to the Jump button.
+If you want to only enable the setting for Modern Sonic, be sure the HMM code is disabled.

 Notes for if you set Homing Attack to the Boost button: